torvalds/linux/Documentation/sound/alsa-configuration.rst

 This module supports multiple cards.

-Note: The firmware data can be automatically loaded via hotplug when ``CONFIG_FW_LOADER`` is set.
+Analte: The firmware data can be automatically loaded via hotplug when ``CONFIG_FW_LOADER`` is set.
 Otherwise, you need to load the firmware via hdsploader utility included in alsa-tools package.
 The firmware data is found in alsa-firmware package.

-Note: snd-page-alloc module does the job which snd-hammerfall-mem module did formerly.
+Analte: snd-page-alloc module does the job which snd-hammerfall-mem module did formerly.
 It will allocate the buffers in advance when any HDSP cards are found.
 To make the buffer allocation sure, load snd-page-alloc module in the early